 Hot (spicy) foods can induce perspiration and promote energy circulation.

 Sweet foods can slow down acute symptoms and neutralize toxic effects of other foods.

 Sour foods can obstruct movements, and therefore check diarrhea and excessive perspiration.

-Bitter foods can reduce body heat, drain body fluids.
+Bitter foods can reduce body heat, and drain body fluids.

 Salty foods (seaweed) can soften hardness, lymph nodes and hardening of muscles or glands.

 Of primary importance, no matter what medicine may be required to improve a person's condition, the effectiveness of the medicine depends on the digestive capacity to absorb and assimilate it.